 Kathy J. Rinnert, M.D., M.P.H., FACEP, has been involved in emergency medicine and emergency response since 1984 beginning her career as a Nationally Registered EMT/Paramedic with Southeast Ohio EMS (SEOEMS).
-She attended medical school at The Ohio State University (1991) and internship in Internal Medicine at Loyola University in Chicago (1992).
+She completed medical school at The Ohio State University (1991) and internship in Internal Medicine at Loyola University in Chicago (1992).
 She completed Emergency Medicine Residency at the University of Chicago (1995) where she served as Chief Resident and Flight Surgeon for the University of Chicago Aeromedical Network (UCAN).
-In this role she provided critical care helicopter transport services for the tri-state region comprised of Illinois, Indiana, and Michigan.
+In this role she provided critical care air medical transport services for the tri-state region comprised of Illinois, Indiana, and Michigan.

-Later, she completed a fellowship in Emergency Medical Services (EMS) and Master’s of Public Health (MPH) degree at the University of Pittsburgh (1997).
-While in Pittsburgh, she served as Flight Surgeon for STAT MedEvac providing helicopter transports in eastern Pennsylvania as well as fixed-wing services for transcontinental and international repatriation missions.
+Later, she completed a two-year fellowship in Emergency Medical Services (EMS) and Master’s of Public Health (MPH) degree at the University of Pittsburgh (1997).
+While in Pittsburgh, she served as Flight Surgeon for STAT MedEvac providing rotor-wing transports in western Pennsylvania as well as fixed-wing services for transcontinental and international repatriation missions.

 Dr. Rinnert is a Professor of Emergency Medicine in the Department of Emergency Medicine at the University of Texas Southwestern Medical Center (UTSW).
 Her career has focused on EMS education, medical standard setting and accreditation, emergency management, and disaster response.